rkaiser0324/CakePress/README.md

 ### CakePHP

-See `cakephp/app/Controller/AppController.php` for sample code showing how user authentication from WordPress to Cake can be handled, as well as integration with page-caching plugins like Quick Cache, if you are using those.
+See `cakephp/app/Controller/AppController.php` for sample code showing how user authentication from WordPress to CakePHP can be handled, as well as integration with page-caching plugins like Quick Cache, if you are using those.

 ### WordPress